 If you receive care in an area that has a fully developed PPO network (one in which you have adequate access to a network provider), but you do not use a PPO network provider the Plan's allowance will be reduced to a rate that the Plan would have paid had you used a PPO provider.
-This non-PPO allowance is based upon a fee schedule that represents an average of the PPO fee schedules for a particular service in a particular geographic area.
+This Non-PPO allowance is based upon a fee schedule that represents an average of the PPO fee schedules for a particular service in a particular geographic area.
 In industry terms, this is called a "blended" fee schedule.
 Member out-of-pocket costs resulting from the application of the blended rate fee schedule will be limited to no more than an additional \$5,000 (not including applicable coinsurance or copayments) beyond the out-of-pocket costs (not including applicable coinsurance or copayments) that would have been incurred if the blended rate had not been applied to the claim.
 This limitation on such additional out-of-pocket costs is applicable separately (per occurrence) to inpatient or outpatient hospital or ambulatory surgical center services and separately (per occurrence) to surgical fees.
 Other services to which the blended rate fee schedule applies are not subject to this limitation.
 We encourage you to call the Plan before scheduling any outpatient hospital or ambulatory surgical center services and/or surgery so that we may assist you, if possible, in avoiding situations where the blended rate fee schedule will be applied.

-Note: For those members who do not have adequate access to a network provider (in terms of distance from where you receive care, or to a network provider) or those members receiving emergency care, the Plan's non-PPO allowance will be based on the Plan's out-of-network (OON) fee schedule (as described below), not the "blended" fee schedule.
+Note: For those members who do not have adequate access to a network provider (in terms of distance from where you receive care, or to a network provider), those members receiving emergency care, or where there is no "blended" fee schedule amount for the service or supply, the Plan's Non-PPO allowance will be based on the Plan's out-of-network (OON) fee schedule (as described below), not the "blended" fee schedule.

 If you receive services from a participating provider (see Other Participating Providers, page 6), the Plan's allowance will be the amount that the provider has negotiated and agreed to accept for the services and or supplies.
-Benefits will be paid at non-PPO benefit levels, subject to the applicable deductibles and copayments.
+Benefits will be paid at Non-PPO benefit levels, subject to the applicable deductibles, coinsurance and copayments.

-If you receive care in an area that does not have a fully developed network and use a non-PPO provider, the non-PPO allowance is the lesser of: (1) the provider's billed charge; or (2) the Plan's OON fee schedule amount.
-The Plan's OON fee schedule amount is equal to the 80th percentile amount for the charges listed in the Prevailing Healthcare Charges System (or its successor) utilized by the Plan's underwriter.
+If you receive care in an area that does not have a fully developed network and use a Non-PPO provider, the Non-PPO allowance is the lesser of: (1) the provider's billed charge; or (2) the Plan's OON fee schedule amount.
+The Plan's OON fee schedule amount is equal to the 80th percentile amount for the charges listed in the Prevailing Healthcare Charges System or the Medicare Data Resources System administered by FAIR Health, Inc. if such a charge exists for the service or supply.
+If no FAIR Health charge exists, the OON fee schedule amount may be determined by using the iSight rate established by National Care Network.
 The OON fee schedule amounts vary by geographic area in which services are furnished.

-For certain services, exceptions may exist to the use of the OON fee schedule to determine the Plan's non-PPO allowance, including, but not limited to, the use of Medicare fee schedule amounts.
+For certain services, exceptions may exist to the use of the OON fee schedule to determine the Plan's Non-PPO allowance, including, but not limited to, the use of Medicare fee schedule amounts.
 For claims governed by OBRA '90 and '93, the Plan allowance will be based on Medicare allowable amounts as is required by law.
 For claims where the Plan is the secondary payor to Medicare (Medicare COB situations), the Plan allowance is the Medicare allowable charge.